Rise and Conquer

 “Where are you now?”
 It became deadly silent.

 “Police station.
-Your neighbours thought I was dangerous.”
+Your neighbours called them, thinking I was trying to break in.”

 It took her entire control not to laugh.
 Her editor was really handsome and girls were often attracted to his good looks but that was all he had.
 He wasn’t very smart and he wasn’t thinking at all before acting.